 GO TO THIS WEBSITE TO FIND STATE AND FEDERAL SCHOLARSHIPS AND WILL ALLOW YOU TO COMPLETE ONE APPLICATION TO APPLY FOR ALL THAT YOU ARE QUALIFIED TO RECEIVE:

-https://www.goingmerry.com/ - You will be automatically assigned to MVHS so that your counselor can assist you with scholarships if you request.
-Counselor will invite seniors each year to this site.
+>https://www.goingmerry.com/ - You will be automatically assigned to MVHS so that your counselor can assist you with scholarships if you request.
+Counselor will invite all students each year to this site.
 It is FREE!!!!

 General Scholarship Site(s)